andrea-gasparini/backdoor-federated-learning/README.md

 ```

 Once we have the docker archive file we can proceed with the actual installation of the docker image.
-Note: Before running the following docker commands be sure to be a root user or to follow [this guide](https://docs.docker.com/engine/install/linux-postinstall/) beforehand.

 ```bash
 tar -xzvf docker_standalone_fate_1.6.1.tar.gz